ngnk/706_w10/README.md

 ---
 ## Project Overview

-This project uses Apache Airflow (running via Docker Compose) to implement an ETL pipeline for NYC taxi data.
+This project uses Apache Airflow to implement an ETL pipeline for NYC taxi data.

 The pipeline performs the following actions:
 1.  **Ingest:** Locates Parquet files for "Yellow" and "Green" taxi trips from January 2025.